ericlyun/ericlyun.github.io/_pages/about.md

 ## News ([Full List](/news/))

+- **Dec 2023:** Two papers are accepted to FPGA’23.
+Congratulations to Youwei, Zizhang, and Xiaochen.
+- **Aug 2023:** Awarded the National Science Fund for Distinguished Young Scholars from National Natural Science Foundation of China.
+- **July 2023:** Liancheng Jia successfully defended his doctoral thesis.
+Liancheng will join Huawei as an engineer.
+Congratulations!
--	**July 2023.** Two papers are accepted to MICRO’23.
+-	**July 2023.** Two papers are accepted to **MICRO’23**.
 Congratulations to Size, Siyuan, and Kexing.
 -	**July 2023.** Dr Liqiang Lu’s PhD thesis is awarded the best thesis in CCF architecture subcommittee.
 Congratulations to Dr Lu.
--	**July 2023.** Two papers are accepted to ICCAD’23.
+-	**July 2023.** Two papers are accepted to **ICCAD’23**.
 Congratulations to Xiuping and Xiaochen.
 -	**June 2023:** Siyuan’s bachelor thesis is awarded the top-10 thesis in School of EECS.
 Congratulations to Siyuan.
 -	**May 2023:** One paper is accepted to FPL.
 Congratulations to Zizhang.
 -	**March 2023**: One paper is accepted to FCCM.
 Congratulations to Xiaochen.
 -	**Feb 2023**: Two papers are accepted to DAC.
 Congratulations to Size and Zizhang.
-- **Jan 2023**: Prof Liang organized the “**Agile Hardware and Software Co-Design**” Tutorial at ASPDAC 2023 [link](https://www.aspdac.com/aspdac2023/tutorial/#t7) and gave the talk on “**Agile Hardware Specialization and Software Mapping**”.- **Dec 2022**: Invited to give two talks at CNCC (China National Computer Congress).
-One is on “**Multi-level Intermediate Representation for Agile Hardware Synthesis**” and the other is on “**Automatic Code Generation for Heterogeneous Hardware**”.
-- **Oct 2022**: Invited to give a talk on “**AHS: An Agile Framework for Hardware Specialization and Software Mapping**” at ACCAD (Workshop on Accelerator Computer Aided Design) 2022, a workshop co-located with ICCAD 2022.
-Workshop details https://sites.google.com/view/accad2022/invited-speakers.
-- **Oct 2022**: One paper is accepted to **HPCA’23**.
-Congratulations to Size and Siyuan.

 ## Selected Recent Publications ([Full List](/publications/))

+-	Khronos: Fusing Memory Access for Improved Hardware RTL Simulation (**MICRO**), 2023.
+-	TileFlow: A Framework for Modeling Fusion Dataflow via Tree-based Analysis (**MICRO**) 2023.
 - Chimera: An Analytical Optimizing Framework for Effective Compute-intensive Operators Fusion (**HPCA**),2023.
 - Hector: A Multi-level Intermediate Representation for Hardware Synthesis Methodologies (**ICCAD**) 2022.
 - AMOS: Enabling Automatic Mapping for Tensor Computations on Spatial Accelerators with Hardware Abstraction (**ISCA**) 2022.
-- EMS: Efficient Memory Subsystem Synthesis for Spatial Accelerators (**DAC**) 2022.
 - Sanger: A Co-Design Framework for Enabling Sparse Attention using Reconfigurable Architecture (**MICRO**) 2022.
 - TENET: A Framework for Modeling Tensor Dataflow based on Relation-centric Notation (**ISCA**) 2021.
 - HASCO: Towards Agile Hardware and Software Co-design for Tensor Computation (**ISCA**) 2021.